 "So he just like made the… base map template that we use every single time we have a new site and it has all of our…extracted...GIS groups data so that we can use that in every new project.
 So it is a bit more seamless."

-This excerpt demonstrates how practitioners can successfully inscribe open-source practices into routine organisational methodologies.
+This excerpt demonstrates how practitioners can successfully inscribe open-source practices into routine organisational methodologies reflecting ANT’s concept of “scripts” where particular behaviour is commanded (Akrich 1992), in this case through workflow continuity and reproducible artefacts.

 The capacity of OAD sources to match or exceed professional standards emerged as another facilitating factor, with practitioners recognising the update-agility of community-maintained resources in certain contexts.
 Participant #11’s advocacy for OpenStreetMap encapsulates this pattern: